Broadly speaking, effective business management encompasses the following main areas

 Post-implementation support includes the following services:

-An ERP system in the cloud or on premises?
+An ERP system in the cloud or on premise?

 It is a common dilemma for business owners who are faced with a choice of the most suitable IT system for their organization.
 Despite the growing availability of cloud-based solutions, many company owners are still skeptical about cloud computing.
 The main concern is the loss of control over data.
 Cloud service providers and SaaS software producers make efforts to slowly and effectively acquire new customers by building their loyalty and trust.
 What factors should be taken into account when considering on-premises or cloud-based ERP implementation?